dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-installation.md

 This section provides guidance on upgrading earlier versions of TB CS tracker (eg. versions 1.0.0 or 1.0.1).

-For existing implementations, direct upgrade of metadata packages in the instane is not recommended.
+For existing implementations, direct upgrade of metadata packages in the instance is not recommended.

 Use the following steps before choosing the best upgrade strategy: